- ETM Home

 - Contact Us

-The Engineering and Technology Management program offers a Certificate program to complement the Master of Science degree.
-The certificate, consisting of 12 hours of selected ETM courses can be granted at any time during a student’s pursuit of the M.S. degree or as a stand-alone effort.
+The certificate in ETM, consisting of 12 hours of selected ETM courses, can be granted at any time during a student’s pursuit of the M.S. degree or as a stand-alone effort.
 A second application for the certificate must be made through the graduate college.
 Admissions requiements for the Certificate program are identical to those of M.S. program.
 See Admissions link.

-The curriculum requirements for the certificate are as follows:
+The curriculum requirements for the Certificate in Engineeering and Technology Management are as follows:

 Required Certificate Course:

 - ETM 5111 – Introduction to Strategy, Technology, and Integration (one-credit hour)